NervanaSystems/aeon/doc/source/config_examples.rst

 Classification
 ==============

-For classification the manifest file should provide a path to the file, as well as to a file containing the label.
+For classification, the manifest file should be a tab separated list providing a path to the file as well as a label index.
 For example:

 .. code-block:: bash

     @FILE   ASCII_INT
     faces/naveen_rao.jpg 0
     faces/arjun_bansal.jpg   0
     faces/amir_khosrowshahi.jpg  0